KQM-git/TCL/characters/electro/lisa.md

 | Energy Cost | 80 | ~ | ~ |
 | GU | 1A | ~ | ~ |

+* Discharges from **Lightning Rose** have a small AoE on impact.
+In tight enemy groups, a lightning bolt can deal damage to multiple enemies at once.

 {% endtab %}
 {% endtabs %}